FlavScents AInsights Entry for 2-Ethyl Hexyl Salicylate (CAS: 118-60-5)

 8. Practical Insights for Formulators

-2-Ethyl hexyl salicylate is valued for its ability to impart a sweet, floral aroma to fragrance compositions.
-It synergizes well with other floral and balsamic notes, enhancing the overall complexity of the scent.
-Formulators should be cautious of overuse, as its sweet profile can dominate if not balanced with other components.
-It is often under-utilized in formulations seeking a subtle, background floral note.
+2-Ethyl hexyl salicylate is valued for its ability to impart a subtle floral sweetness to fragrance compositions.
+It synergizes well with other floral and sweet notes, enhancing the overall complexity and depth of the fragrance.
+Formulators should be cautious of overuse, as excessive concentrations can lead to an overpowering sweetness.
+It is often under-utilized in formulations seeking a delicate floral balance.

 Citation hooks: FlavScents; industry practice